AssistFeed.com

 Small or Large Squirts? - Some cats eat fast... some eat slow.
 Some swallow large amounts... others require just 1ml at time.
 When I first started, I fed maybe 1/2ml at a time!
 When my cat and I adjusted to the assist feeding routine, the amount squirted into the mouth increased.

-CAUTION: If your cat has a clogged up nose, feed smaller amounts to prevent choking and to keep your cat from experiencing the feeling panic.
-It's very difficult to eat with a clogged nose.
+CAUTION: If your cat is sick with a clogged up nose, feed smaller amounts to prevent choking and to keep your cat from experiencing the feeling panic.
+It’s very difficult to eat with a clogged nose.

 Catch the Food - Bubba eats sitting up in a chair.
 I place a dish on the chair in line with his chin and manage to catch the majority of the spills.
 I reload the syringe with the spills to make sure I get all the calories and medicine in him.